-For first-year students and transfers with less than 64 credits, the At-Some-Distance electives constitute one-quarter of the degree for a Bachelor of Arts, and oneeighth of the Bachelor of Science and Bachelor of Fine Arts degrees.
+For first-year students and transfer students with less than 64 credits, the At-Some-Distance electives, defined as courses that are at some distance in terms of subject area from a student's major, constitute one-quarter of the degree for a Bachelor of Arts, and one- eighth of the Bachelor of Science and the Bachelor of Fine Arts degrees.

-Suggested Credits per G-Category
+Suggested Credits per G- Category

-For a Bachelor of Arts degree: it is recommended that no more than 16 credits in any G-category be applied towards the B.A. degree.
+For a Bachelor of Arts degree: it is recommended that no more than 16 credits in any G-category be applied to the B.A. degree.

-For a Bachelor of Science degree: it is recommended that no more than 12 credits in any G- category be applied towards the B.S. degree.
+For a Bachelor of Science degree: it is recommended that no more than 12 credits in any G- category be applied to the B.S. degree.